 One of Jackson’s premier live entertainment venues for blues, jazz and roots music, Hal & Mal’s is known as a family-friendly destination for diners seeking soulful comfort food served in an unfussy environment.
 The restaurant is particularly acclaimed for their soups and for hosting a weekly “Blue Monday” party with the Central Mississippi Blues Society.
-The kitchen is closed on Mondays, but the bar is definitely open.
+The restaurant now offers Saturday and Sunday brunch.

 As the oldest continuously-operating restaurant in the city, this downtown landmark has been serving Greek-inspired seafood and steak dishes since the FDR Administration.
 From their famous Comeback Sauce house salad dressing to fresh seafood served broiled, blackened or fried, Mayflower Cafe offers memorable food that is a large part of Jackson’s history.
 Don’t let the humble environs fool you; there is definitely some sophisticated food coming out of the kitchen.

 THE IRON HORSE GRILL

 The historic building occupied by The Iron Horse Grill was originally constructed as a smokehouse early in the 20th century.
 This probably explains why the edifice has burned down twice over the years and definitely inspires the restaurant’s menu of charcoal-grilled meats, seafood, fajitas and burgers.
 In addition to all that smoky goodness, The Iron Horse Grill also hosts live music performances featuring regional acts playing on the stage in their lounge area.
 The music can get pretty smokin’, too!

 This tiny wing shack in the historic Farish St. district serves basic breakfast foods along with exemplary fried chicken.
 There’s no printed menu at Sugar’s, but if you’re looking for wings or chicken and waffles in the morning accompanied by a funky soundtrack, this is your place!